Best Giovanni Counters in Pokémon GO (May 2026)

-By Jake Smith, a Pokémon GO trainer since 2016.
+By Joy Taylor, a Pokémon GO trainer since 2016.
 The strategies in this guide were verified through 15+ test battles on both a Galaxy S23 and an iPhone 15 Pro to ensure they work for everyone.
+This guide was fully updated for Giovanni’s May 2026 lineup and verified after the latest Team GO Rocket rotation.

 You’ve worked hard defeating Grunts, you’ve tracked down Arlo, Cliff, and Sierra, and you’ve finally assembled your Super Rocket Radar.
 The moment comes to challenge the Team GO Rocket Boss, but your best Pokémon faint in seconds.
 The frustration of watching your most powerful attacks get blocked by Giovanni’s shields while his Shadow Legendary deals heavy damage is a common obstacle, especially for returning players.
 This isn’t just another list of rare counters; this is a strategic Giovanni battle guide designed to solve that problem.
 We’ll show you a proven method focusing on battle mechanics and accessible Pokémon that turns this difficult fight into a predictable win.